 The NASDA 2019 Women Farm to Food Business competition was specific to Oregon and Washington.
 The outcomes of the competition included:

-Tieton Farm & Creamery took runner-up recognition; Barn Owl Bakery on Lopez Island
+- Tieton Farm & Creamery took runner-up recognition; Barn Owl Bakery on Lopez Island placed first

 NASDA grows and enhances agriculture by forging partnerships and creating consensus to achieve sound policy outcomes between state departments of agriculture, the federal government, and stakeholders.

 Tieton Farm & Creamery is 21-acre, solar powered dairy farm located in Tieton, Washington.
 They specialize making artisan cheeses by hand, for people who want to eat delicious foods that are free from chemicals and come from healthy pastured animals.